In Saintes, the living memory of stone

 Asie, Corée du Sud

-South Korea - The sleepwalkers of the beyondFeatured
+South Korea - Sleepwalkers from the beyondFeatured

-A megalopolis of almost 13 million inhabitants, a "high-tech" octopus of concrete and steel entangled in a tangle of motorways on piles, Seoul appears at first sight to be an ultra-modern city.
+A megalopolis of almost 13 million inhabitants, a 'high-tech' octopus of concrete and steel entangled in a tangle of motorways on piles, Seoul appears at first sight to be an ultra-modern city.
 But this cloak of neon lights and giant screens conceals an age-old culture that is still very much alive among the Koreans: shamanism.
 Meet these servants of the "formless".

 Continue reading